sclorg/httpd-container/2.4/root/usr/share/container-scripts/httpd/README.md

 The Apache HTTP Server container image supports the following configuration variable, which can be set by using the `-e` option with the docker run command:

 **`HTTPD_LOG_TO_VOLUME`**
        By default, httpd logs into standard output, so the logs are accessible by using the docker logs command.
-When `HTTPD_LOG_TO_VOLUME` is set, httpd logs into `/var/log/httpd24`, which can be mounted to host system using the Docker volumes.
+When `HTTPD_LOG_TO_VOLUME` is set, httpd logs into `/var/log/httpd24`, which can be mounted to host system using the container volumes.
 This option is only allowed when container is run as UID 0.

-If you want to run the image and mount the log files into `/wwwlogs` on the host as a docker volume, execute the following command:
+If you want to run the image and mount the log files into `/wwwlogs` on the host as a container volume, execute the following command:

 ```
 $ docker run -d -u 0 -e HTTPD_LOG_TO_VOLUME=1 --name httpd -v /wwwlogs:/var/log/httpd24:Z rhscl/httpd-24-rhel7